truenas/documentation/content/en/hub/tasks/advanced/sed-drives.md

 da11                 [OK]
 ```

-Rerun `sedhelper setup *password*` every time a new SED is placed in the system to apply the global password to the new SED.
+Rerun `sedhelper setup <password>` every time a new SED is placed in the system to apply the global password to the new SED.

-## Creating separate passwords for each SED
+### Creating separate passwords for each SED

-Go to **Storage** ➞ **Disks**.
+Go to **Storage ➞ Disks**.
 Click the three dot menu (Options) for the confirmed SED, then **Edit**.
 Enter and confirm the password in the `SED Password` and `Confirm SED Password fields`.

-The **Storage** ➞ **Disks** screen shows which disks have a configured SED password.
+The **Storage ➞ Disks** screen shows which disks have a configured SED password.
 The `SED Password` column shows a mark when the disk has a password.
 Disks that are not a SED or are unlocked using the global password are not marked in this column.

 The SED must be configured to use the new password.
-Go to the Shell and enter `sedhelper setup --disk *da1* *password*`, where `*da1*` is the SED to configure and `*password*` is the created password from **Storage** ➞ **Disks** ➞ **Edit Disks** ➞ **SED Password**.
+Go to the **Shell** and enter `sedhelper setup --disk <da1> <password>`, where `<da1>` is the SED to configure and `<password>` is the created password from **Storage ➞ Disks ➞ Edit Disks ➞ SED Password**.

 This process must be repeated for each SED and any SEDs added to the system in the future.

+{{% alert title="Danger!" color="warning" %}}
-*Danger*: Remember SED passwords!
+Remember SED passwords!
 If the SED password is lost, SEDs cannot be unlocked and their data is unavailable.
 Always record SED passwords whenever they are configured or modified and store them in a secure place!
+{{% /alert %}}

 ## Check SED Functionality

-When SED devices are detected during system boot, TrueNAS® checks for configured global and device-specific passwords.
+When SED devices are detected during system boot, TrueNAS checks for configured global and device-specific passwords.

 Unlocking SEDs allows a pool to contain a mix of SED and non-SED devices.
 Devices with individual passwords are unlocked with their password.
 Devices without a device-specific password are unlocked using the global password.

-To verify SED locking is working correctly, go to the Shell.
-Enter `sedutil-cli --listLockingRange 0 *password* *dev/da1*`, where `*dev/da1*` is the SED and `*password*` is the global or individual password for that SED.
-The command returns ReadLockEnabled: 1, WriteLockEnabled: 1, and LockOnReset: 1 for drives with locking enabled:
+To verify SED locking is working correctly, go to the **Shell**.
+Enter `sedutil-cli --listLockingRange 0 <password> <dev/da1>`, where `<dev/da1>` is the SED and `<password>` is the global or individual password for that SED.
+The command returns `ReadLockEnabled: 1`, `WriteLockEnabled: 1`, and `LockOnReset: 1` for drives with locking enabled:

 ```
 root@truenas1:~ # sedutil-cli --listLockingRange 0 abcd1234 /dev/da9